Through the following links, you can move to the menu or to the main text in this page.

 Farm Water Management System WATARAS

 For the future, we are looking at building a food value chain data linking platform from crop production, food distribution to consumption and supplying an automatic management system that uses AI.
-This would show a visual representation of demand trends, promoting a shift to “market-in” agriculture where production and sales are conducted in response to demand.
-At the same time, it would deliver safe, secure crops with a high level of freshness to consumers, thereby helping to reduce food losses.
+This would help visualization of demand trends, promoting a shift to “market-in” agriculture where production and sales are conducted in response to demand.
+At the same time, , it would deliver safe, secure crops with a high level of freshness to consumers, thereby helping to reduce food losses.

 (2) Environmental Contribution in the Field of Water and Waste